Blagovest

 The coverage provided by Yamal-601.

-The tender for the development of Ymal-601 was conducted in 2013 and by December of that year, Thales Alenia Space in France was declared the winner.
+The tender for the development of Yamal-601 was conducted in 2013 and by December of that year, Thales Alenia Space in France was declared a winner.
 On Jan.
 22, 2014, the International Launch Services, ILS, a US-based company that markets Proton rockets to commercial customers, announced the contract for the launch of Yamal-601 into orbit.
 At the time, the launch was planned in February 2016.

 According to the original deal, the Yamal-601 satellite, weighing over 5,700 kilograms, would be based on Thales Alenia's flight-proven Spacebus-4000-C4 platform.
 The mission marked the second Russian company switching from domestic communications satellite developers to foreign suppliers.
 Previously, Russian Satellite Communications Company, RSCC, also gave contracts to non-Russian satellite producers.